theuerc/Website/src/routes/blog/gitpod-is-soc-2-type-ii-compliant.md

 🧰 Gitpod integrates with best-in-breed solutions such as [Tailscale](https://tailscale.com/) - to provide the best possible user experience and [secured access to remote development environments](https://www.gitpod.io/blog/tailscale)

-🔑 Gitpod is passwordless - authentication to Gitpod is established via OAuth with code repositories like Github, Gtilab and Bitbucket
+🔑 Gitpod is passwordless - authentication to Gitpod is established via OAuth with code repositories like GitHub, GitLab and Bitbucket

 🔒 Data is encrypted - during transit (TLS 1.2 or above) and at rest (AES 256)